pyarmak/entrada-1x-docs/docs/developer/overview.md

     * `config` Contains `config.inc.php` which defines the host environment, and `settings.inc.php`, which defines settings affecting Entrada's behaviour.
     * `includes` Contains high level PHP support code for the access control `(acl.inc.php)`, cache `(cache.inc.php)`, database connection, `(dbconnection.inc.php)`, site wide functions `(functions.inc.php)`, and initialization code `(init.inc.php)`.
     * `library` Contains code libraries used across the site.
 Libraries written for or included in Entrada reside in `Entrada`.
     * `modules` Contains most Entrada modules (controllers and views) for the public and admin sections of Entrada.
-Each module has it's own controller, and folder which contains code for specific actions inside that module.
+Each module has its own controller, and folder which contains code for specific actions inside that module.
     * `storage` Used by Entrada during everyday operation to store temporary files, logs, and uploads.

 Other files/folders in `www-root`: